dhidas/OSCARS/doc/source/MemberFunctions.rst

    :type  energy_range_eV: [float, float]
    :param points_eV: A list of points to calculate the flux at
    :type  points_eV: [float, ...]
+   :param polarization: Which polarization mode to calculate.
+Can be 'all', 'linear-horizontal', 'linear-vertical', 'circular-left', 'circular-right', or 'linear' (if linear you must specify the angle parameter)
+   :type  polarization: str
+   :param horizontal_direction: The direction you consider to be horizontal.
+Should be perpendicular to the photon beam propogation direction
+   :type  horizontal_direction: [x, y, z]
+   :param vertical_direction: Same as horizontal_direction but the vertical direction
+   :type  verticall_direction: [x, y, z]
+   :param angle: Only used if polarization='linear' is specified.
+The 'angle' is that from the horizontal_direction for the polarization directino you are interested in
+   :type  angle: float
    :param nparticles: The number of particles you wish to run for a multi-particle simulation
    :type  nparticles: int
    :param ofile: File name you would like to output this data to